SAFEGUARDING AND CHILD PROTECTION POLICY

 Use of Photographic/Filming Equipment

 If a parent wishes to photograph or film classes, they may do so with the permission of the Principal and the teacher’s consent, however we operate a policy that protects families that do not wish their children to be photographed or filmed.
 If this policy is found to be breeched we will ask you to remove all evidence of the photography/filming.
-Dance Sensation School uses our own Photograph’s and Filming as a platform to advertise the School and to celebrate it’s students’s achievements.
+Dance Sensation School uses our own Photograph’s and Filming as a platform to advertise the School and to celebrate it’s student’s achievements.
 The School Photo’s and Filming will be published of children at the School and we ask that all members of the School notify the School if you do not want wish your child to be photographed or filmed when you register with the School.
 Dance Sensation records it’s annual showcase.
 If parents do not wish their child to be recorded, unfortunately students therefore will be unable to participate in the showcase.

 Health and Safety